THESE MANY, EMPTY, SATURDAY AFTERNOONS

-“The power of song!”
-Pete exclaims, cracking open the wasabi and sending a thin line of the verdant goo oozing out like snail excrement.
-Rewarding himself, he takes a sip of watery Schaffer.
-Slowly.
-Meticulously.
-When he smiles, it is the lazy Cheshire grin of a man who was once at the top of his game and who has now sunk so low as to imagine himself still there.
+Pete concentrates on his wasabi now, a thin line of verdant goo oozing out like snail excrement.
+He smiles at it – the grin of a man who was once at the top of his game and who has now sunk so low as to imagine himself still there.

-Pete takes a long pull on his morphine lollipop and stares out the window at Gina The Wig Lady placing her delicates in a basket lowered from the apartment above the bar.
-Hanging over the narrow balcony railing is Gina’s mother with whom she has lived her entire life, save for the month of September '65 when she went to live with Vinnie Sip two blocks down on Mulberry Street.
-It pained her mother to have her so far away and so dutifully, Gina returned, never to leave home again.
+Pete takes a long pull on his morphine lollipop and stares out the window at Gina The Wig Lady placing her sundries in a basket lowered from the apartment above the bar.
+Hanging over the balcony is Gina’s mother with whom she has lived her entire life save for three weeks in September of '65 when she cohabitated with Vinnie Sip two blocks away on Mulberry Street.

-Pete shakes his head; even though Gina can lay claim on this neighborhood back to when it was still The Five Points, Pete’s been here since the forties and feels his association with The New York Intellectuals sets him above and beyond.
+Gina flips him the bird.
+Even though her history reaches back to when this neighborhood was The Five Points, Pete’s been here since the forties and feels his association with The New York Intellectuals sets him above and beyond.

-Pete lets his eyes flutter closed and sings in response to the vibrations Steve is making in the bar’s dead air.
-“I walked in here, knew I was home….”
-He hums a few more bars and when he senses Gina has lost interest, opens them back up and smiles a languorous smile that once landed great beauties in his bed.
+“Hmmm hmm hm… home...” he sings in time to the vibrations Steve makes in the bar’s dead air.
+When he senses Gina has gone, he looks back out the window and smiles a languorous smile that once landed great beauties in his bed.

 The next item to conquer is the soy sauce.
-Pete’s hands patiently look for a soft spot in the packet, but as luck would have it, does not find one.
-But time means little to Pete, and until happy hour rolls around and the bar needs this table for paying customers he can sit undisturbed, opening up as many packets of condiments, as slowly as he wants.
+His fingers trace the slippery plastic like braille, patiently seeking indentations on the packet; but he is in no rush – until happy hour rolls around and the bar needs this table for paying customers, he can sit undisturbed, opening up as many packets of condiments, as slowly as he wants.

-Some hours later, he’s managed to mix the soy sauce with the wasabi to his liking, but by then his pop has been worn to a nub, and the need for anything – sushi, women, even poetry – has fled.
+By 4:45, he’s managed to mix the soy sauce with the wasabi to his liking, but by then his pop has been worn to a nub and the need for anything – sushi, women, even poetry – has fled.

-Pete settles back on the bench against the window of the bar, relaxing into a dulled stupor that recalls a time when nothing mattered.
-This bar is just a physical space, a jumping off spot, a dock at the end of Ditch Plains where he begins and ends each day, reuniting with old lovers and friends until darkness forces him to swim against the changing tides back home.
+He settles back against the window and relaxes into a dulled stupor, dreaming of a time when this bar was a diving board, a dock at the end of Montauk where he began and ended each day, whispering with friends and rolling with lovers until the darkness forced him to swim back home against the changing tides.